Grief can be complicated...

-- ...found that you/they are very avoidant of any form of change, almost living in the past?
+- ...found that you/they are very avoidant of change, almost living in the past?

 - ...found that you/they can see little beyond your sorrow or sadness?

-- ...found that you/their grief is persistently isolating you from the life and the people you knew?
+- ...found that you/their grief is persistently isolating you from the life/people you knew?

 Although you may feel hopeless and have lost faith in your higher power, increasing an element of spirituality in your life may give you a lift.
 Old friends from your place of worship may still be around to offer support.

 Reaching out to others, through setting small manageable goals can start to be a lifeline and bring a different energy into your life.
-Talking to someone on the bus, putting a ‘shout out’ on Facebook, texting/emailing or calling a friend, chatting to a neighbour for a few minutes as you pass on the street might bring some kindness and caring back in your life.
+Talking to someone on the bus, putting a ‘shout out’ on Facebook, texting, emailing or calling a friend, or chatting to a neighbour for a few minutes as you pass on the street might bring some kindness and care back in your life.

 If you haven’t yet visited the garden of remembrance or graveside, this might be a way of completing some unfinished business.
-Write down what you’d like to say first, and you could take a good friend or family member for support if that helps?
+Write down what you’d like to say first, and you could take a good friend or family member for support, if that helps you.

 Or, if you don’t have a place to go, a private ritual to communicate your unfinished business to your departed loved one may be a real release for you.
-Some bereaved people light candles and talk to their loved one; or create a memories box with photos and meaningful objects in it.
-Another possibility may be to write a letter and take it to a meaningful place to read out, or send a message to the heavens on a helium balloon.
-The idea here being to help your emotional and psychological process take a step forward.
+Some bereaved people light candles and talk to their loved one, or create a memories box with photos and meaningful objects in it.
+Another possibility may be to write a letter and take it to a meaningful place to read out or send a message to the heavens on a helium balloon.
+The idea here is to help your emotional and psychological process take a step forward.

 The body and our mood are integrally linked together.
-When we take even light exercise, the body’s pituitary gland release hormones linked with restful sleep, mood lift, healthy appetite and digestion like dopamine, serotonin and endorphins.
+When we take even light exercise, the body’s pituitary gland release hormones (dopamine, serotonin and endorphins) linked with restful sleep, lifted mood, healthy appetite and digestion.

 If your family are finding it very difficult to function together or you feel like you’re in crisis, you could consider attending systemic or family therapy to find a way to move forward together.